 3. “Keyword Stuffing”

 In the past, a common practice in SEO circles was to “keyword stuff”.
-This would entail repeating a term like “criminal lawyer Auckland” over and over in your page’s title and content.
+This would entail repeating a term like “criminal lawyer Seattle” over and over in your page’s title and content.

 This simply does not work anymore (in fact, the negative impact it will have on user experience will damage your search rankings).
 Whilst keyword optimization is still a thing, Google looks for uses of your targeted keywords in ways that are relevant, coherent, and engaging.